the-catalyst/KDD_AQA/README.md

 ```

 This will create a conda environment named kdd_aqa using the dependencies listed in the environment.yml file.

+# Data Preprocessing

+Before training the model, you need to preprocess the data.
+The preprocessing steps include cleaning the data and preparing it for training.
+All data files are inside the `./data` directory.

+### Data Cleaning (`src/preprocessing.ipynb`)
+1. Clean Data:

+- Load and clean the training and validation data using BeautifulSoup to remove HTML tags and regular expressions to clean text.

+- Store the cleaned questions, body text, and paper IDs for both training and validation sets.

+2. Process Paper Data:

+- Load the paper data and clean the titles and abstracts.

+- Create mappings between paper IDs and their corresponding cleaned text.

+3. Save Processed Data:

+- Save the cleaned and processed data into appropriate files for later use in training and validation.

+### Tokenization (`src/create_tokenized_data.py`)
+1. Tokenize Data:

+- Use the transformers library to tokenize the cleaned text data.

+- Tokenize training questions and bodies, validation questions and bodies, and pretraining paper titles and abstracts.

+2. Save Tokenized Data:

+- Save the tokenized data into NumPy arrays for efficient loading during the training process.

 # Training Instructions